 - Any job that exceeds $1,000 requires a Virginia Contractor's License

-3. A homeowner doing the work himself can be issued the permit.
+3. A homeowner doing the work himself can be issued a permit.

 4. Any individual doing work on someone else's property is considered a contractor and is required to have the above items listed in 1 and 2.

-CAUTION: If a contractor requests that you get the permit, PLEASE DON'T. If this happens, the contractor may not be bonded, licensed, or qualified and does not want to be responsible for his work.
+Caution: If a contractor requests that you get the permit, please do not get the permit.
+If this happens, the contractor may not be bonded, licensed, or qualified and does not want to be responsible for his work.
 If you have any doubt as to a contractor's qualifications, please do not hesitate to call 434-455-3910.

-One (1) set of construction drawings, specifications and plot plan for the proposed structures(s) should be submitted to the Inspections Division.
+One set of construction drawings, specifications, and plot plans for the proposed structures(s) should be submitted to the Inspections Division.
 A digital copy of the plan is also required.
 You may submit this by a CD or flash drive.
-If the structure is intended as a place of assembly, institutional, educational or hazardous use, the drawing must be prepared by a state licensed architect/engineer and bear their seals and signatures.
+If the structure is intended as a place of assembly, institutional, educational, or hazardous use, the drawing must be prepared by a state-licensed architect/engineer and bear their seals and signatures.
 The plans should show pertinent architectural, structural, plumbing, mechanical, fire protection, elevator, and foundation details in accordance with the Ordinance adopted by the City and VA USBC.

 Building permits cannot be issued by the Inspections Division until all City requirements are met and signed off by the Technical Review Committee.
 The department must receive clearance from Engineering and Zoning before a permit is issued.